Anti-Muslim hate has been rampant on Reddit since the New Zealand shooting

 “The_Donald has evolved far beyond other subreddits that have been banned.
 It wouldn’t be unprecedented to ban a subreddit with content like this.
 What would be unprecedented is banning a subreddit of this size,” Nithyanand says.

-Facebook declined to comment on the possibility that its hesitation to ban either subreddit is linked to their size, or a potential backlash from a large group of users.
+Reddit declined to comment on the possibility that its hesitation to ban either subreddit is linked to their size, or a potential backlash from a large group of users.
 The_Donald has around 725,000 subscribers and if removed would be one of the largest, if not the largest, subreddit ever banned.
 CringeAnarchy’s numbers are less clear since it was quarantined by Reddit, but as of last year, it boasted hundreds of thousands of subscribers.
 In r/The_Donald’s case, there’s obvious potential for broader political backlash if the company were to ban a community whose namesake is the current president, no matter how justified the decision.
 Such complaints could be widely echoed in conservative media, even if the subreddit’s user base, including its Extremely Online right-wing trolls, represents just a faction of Trump’s broader support.

 To Oren Segal, director of the Anti-Defamation League’s Center on Extremism, when deciding to ban a forum, Reddit should focus on if it serves as a platform to hate, and put political fears or concerns about its bottom line aside.